tamzidmiskat/Lungh-Disease-classification-from-chest-X-Ray/README.md

 - Expanding the dataset for improved generalization.
 - Adding deployment-ready scripts for model integration into production.

-## License
-This project is licensed under the [Your License].

 ## Acknowledgements
 - The TensorFlow and Keras teams for their excellent libraries.
 - Contributors to scikit-learn for SVM integration.

----

-Feel free to reach out for collaboration or queries!